agorevski/TheCabin/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Code Style

-- Follow standard C# coding conventions
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:

+- Development environment setup
-- Use meaningful variable and method names
+- Coding standards and conventions
-- Add XML documentation comments for public APIs
-- Write unit tests for new functionality
+- Pull request process
+- Issue reporting guidelines

 ## 📄 License